OasisLMF/OpenDataTransform/docs/src/components/mappings/transformer-language.rst

 * :code:`join(separator, string1, string2, strings...)` - joins all the provided
   strings with separated by the :code:`separator` string.
 If any non strings are passed into the the function they will be converted into strings first.
-* :code:`replace(target, pattern, repl)` - replaces :code:`pattern` in :code:`target`
+* :code:`replace(target, pattern, repl, [pattern, repl]...)` - replaces :code:`pattern`
+  in :code:`target` with :code:`repl`.
+Multiple :code:`pattern` and :code:`repl`
+  pairs can be supplied and each will be applied in the order they are given.
-  with :code:`repl`. :code:`pattern` can be either a regular expression or string.
+  :code:`pattern` can be either a regular expression or string.
 If it's a regular expression groups can be used and they will be available for use in :code:`repl`.
 * :code:`match(target, pattern)` - checks if the :code:`target` string matches the
   :code:`pattern`, if they match the result is :code:`True` otherwise :code:`False`.
   :code:`pattern` may be either a string or regular expression.
 If a regular expression